 3. Find a roommate that has the same schedule as you or the one who does not mind living with you

 Housing prices are sky high in major cities.
 So it's important that you do what you can to keep your living expenses low.
 Sharing a home or apartment.
 Someone who has the same schedule as yours will help save on rent and utilities.
 If living with people isn't for you.
 Find out if there is an option of living alone in a studio - but only share it if it doesn't get too loud at night!

-4. Use Sites like Craigslist to Find Roommates
+4. Use Sites like Spareroom to Find Roommates

 5. Don't Buy Things that You Can Live Without